Breast Reconstruction Surgery in Manchester

 Autologous Reconstruction

-Having breast reconstruction after mastectomy or a lumpectomy with autologous reconstruction, also known as flap surgery can be a time-consuming procedure.
-It aims to remove fat from one part of the body to form new breasts.
-Autologue reconstruction may also require more than one procedure pending your needs and the extent of the breast reconstruction surgery.
-The recovery time of breast reconstruction with autologous can take longer as it requires more work but it can be more beneficial and less risky.
+Having breast reconstruction after a mastectomy or a lumpectomy with autologous reconstruction (also known as flap surgery) involves removing fat from another part of the body to form new breasts.
+Autologous reconstruction may also require more than one procedure, depending on your needs and the extent of the breast reconstruction surgery.
+The main benefit of an autologous reconstruction is minimal changes to the body, which makes the procedure less risky, although it can take several surgeries and be more time-consuming as a result.

 Non-Autologous Reconstruction

-This can be combined with autologous breast reconstruction methods also and would involve using an implant to help with the construction of the breasts.
-This can be beneficial for patients who are looking for a simple solution after a mastectomy.
-It’s worth noting that this wouldn’t be recommended if radiotherapy is required in the short or long term.
+A non-autologous reconstruction uses implants and tissue expanders, and can be combined with autologous breast reconstruction methods to help with the construction of the breasts.
+Non-autologous reconstructions offer the added benefit of allowing patients to choose a certain size of implant.
+It’s also seen as a simpler breast reconstruction option for those wanting a quicker procedure after a mastectomy.
+However, it’s worth noting that this wouldn’t be recommended if radiotherapy is required in the short or long term.

 — Fat Transfer